 At the Aquarium

-There is a special habitat for two year old juvenile clown anemonefish in the Aquarium’s Tropical Pacific Gallery.
+Clownfish are found in an exhibit in the Aquarium’s Tropical Pacific Gallery.
 They are fed krill (a small shrimp-like animal) and pieces of finely chopped seafood.
-When the juveniles grow too large for this habitat, they are moved to other locations in the gallery.

-The body shape of clown anemonefish is perch-like—oval and laterally compressed with an interrupted lateral line.
-They body color is a bright orange with three white bars, the middle with a forward bulge centrally.
+The body shape of clownfish is perch-like—oval and laterally compressed with an interrupted lateral line.
+Their body color is a bright orange with three white bars, the middle with a forward bulge centrally.
 Thick black bands around the white bars separate the orange and white portions of the body.
 The bands range from a thick line to patches of black on the sides of the fish.
 The fins of this species have black tips.

 These fish can grow to a length of 11 cm (4.3 in); however, the average length is 8 cm (3.15 in).